erigontech/erigon/docs/evm_semantics.md

 `EXPRESSION(STATE_init, env, tx, STATE_end) == true?`

-Moreover, this representation allows for some non determinsm, which means there could be some extra "oracle" input that helps the
+Moreover, this representation allows for some non determinsm, which means that there could be some extra "oracle" input that helps the
 evaluation:

 `EXPRESSION(STATE_init, env, tx, STATE_end, ORACLE_input) == true?`

-From our experience with EVM and Ethereum, we know that each transaction can normally be decomposed to series of intermediate transition.
+From our experience with EVM and Ethereum, we know that each transaction can normally be decomposed into series of intermediate transitions.
-These intermediate transitions could be various internal accounting steps of Ethereum (like purchasing gas for Ether, or gas refunds), or steps of EVM interpreter.
-In other words, it would decompose into something like this:
+These intermediate transitions could be various internal accounting steps of Ethereum (like purchasing gas for Ether, or gas refunds), or steps of the EVM interpreter.
+In other words, the decomposion could look omething like this:

 `EXPRESSION_1(STATE_init, env, tx, STATE_1, ORACLE_input1) == E1`